Innovation Through Technology – The Innovation Dilemma

 But, it’s important to take note that not all innovations are disruptive if they are revolutionary.

-No matter the business, the industry or services a successful company needs proficient management to use innovation proactively.
+No matter the business or the industry, whether you’re a local store or a blog providing affiliate deals, a successful company needs proficient management to use innovation proactively.

 Knowing how and when to use traditional, digital strategy or even a combination of both is extremely important.